XRPLF/rippled/Builds/levelization/README.md

 ## Validation

+The [levelization.sh](levelization.sh) script takes no parameters, reads no environment variables, and can be run from any directory, as long as it is in the expected location in the rippled repo.
-The [levelization.sh](levelization.sh) script can be run at any time on a checked out repo, and will do an analysis of all the `#include`s in the rippled source.
+It can be run at any time from within a checked out repo, and will do an analysis of all the `#include`s in the rippled source.
+The only caveat is that it runs much slower under Windows than in Linux.
+It hasn't yet been tested under MacOS.
 It generates many files of [results](results):

 * `rawincludes.txt`: The raw dump of the `#includes`
 * `paths.txt`: A second dump grouping the source module